 Even with the introduction of secular aspects, as mentioned above, the principal meaning of Jesus’ birth and the family’s importance endure in Christmas traditions.

-The authentic traditions appear throughout the Christmas season and Christmastide ending on Epiphany Day, January 6th.
+The authentic traditions appear throughout the Christmas season and Christmastide ending on January 6th, Epiphany Day (Dia da Epifania do Senhor)

 One church service when every pew is full is Midnight Mass or the Rooster’s Mass (Missa da Galo), as it’s known in Portugal.